soshis/Lever_Arena/code/README.txt

 	(v_pos = 0.00110).
 Then, lever is moved: v_pos = 0.00130 and h_pos = 0.00120, threshold= 2400.
 Usually, the rat will
 	push the lever, maintaining it pushed while exploring the environment with its nose. once he learns the association: push + nose spoke => reward, he will become more efficient (doing nose spoke, then a short push on the lever).
-Again don’t underestimate the importance of the step.
+Again donâ€™t underestimate the importance of the step.
 The rat need to stick is head right in front of the sensor.
 Rat performing well here, usually learn quicker the most complex step as they can focus on the lever push.
 When you noticed the rat learn to do both tasks to get the reward, go step 5. (expected time: 2 sessions).